syncfusion-content/winui-docs/winui/Ribbon/Simplified-Layout.md

 * Normal, Simplified - The Ribbon items are arranged both in Normal and Simplified layout.
 This is the default value.

 To load the Ribbon control in simplified layout, `ActiveLayoutMode` enumeration property can be used.
-It contains the following values.
+It contains the following values:

 * Normal - Display the Ribbon in standard layout at startup.
 This is the default value.
 * Simplified - Display the Ribbon in single line  layout at startup.